 Making a verifiable consumer request does not require you to create an account with us.
 We will only use Personal Information provided in a verifiable consumer request to verify the requestor’s identity or authority to make the request.

 We use good faith efforts to respond to a verifiable consumer request within forty-five (45) days after its receipt.
-If we need more time (up to 90 days), we will inform you of the reason and the needed extension period in writing.
+If we need more time (up to an additional forty-five (45) days), we will inform you of the reason and the needed extension period in writing.

 If you have an account with us, we will deliver our written response to that account.
-If you do not have an account with us, we will deliver our written response by email.
+If you do not have an account with us, you may elect to have us deliver our written response by email or postal mail.

 We will not discriminate against you for exercising any of your CCPA rights.
 In particular, we will not:

 - Charge you different prices for goods or services, whether through denying benefits or imposing penalties

 - Provide you with a different level or quality of goods or services or

 - Threaten you with any of the above

 However, we may offer you certain financial incentives permitted by the CCPA that can result in different prices, rates, or quality levels.
 Any CCPA-permitted financial incentive we offer will reasonably relate to your Personal Information’s value and contain written terms that describe the program’s material aspects.
 Participation in a financial incentive program requires your prior opt in consent, which you may revoke at any time.